Drolla/thc/README.md

-THC, Tight Home Control, provides a multi-protocol and manufacturer-independent automation framework that allows running control tasks, like for example for home automation.
+**THC**, **Tight Home Control**, provides a multi-protocol and manufacturer-independent automation framework that allows running control tasks, like for example for home automation.

 THC is characterized through the following aspects :